 The IBS Self Help and Support Group cannot provide direct medical advice.
 If you have a digestive disorder then you should consult a healthcare professional.
 We are not able to offer medical, pharmaceutical or nutritional advice.
 Our highest priority is to raise awareness and to provide support for this illness.
 FDA Drug Safety Information for Patients and Health Care Professionals.

-EnteraGam™ is a new medical food prescribed to help people manage their IBS-D. Medical foods provide specific nutrients needed to manage ongoing problems with loose or frequent stools (diarrhea).
+EnteraGam™ is a medical food prescribed to help people manage their IBS-D. Medical foods provide specific nutrients needed to manage ongoing problems with loose or frequent stools (diarrhea).
 In a study, patients with IBS who had loose or frequent stools were given EnteraGam™ and asked to keep a diary of their symptoms.
 The study showed that patients who took EnteraGam™had fewer days with:

 LOTRONEX® is a medicine only for some women with severe chronic IBS whose main problem is diarrhea and IBS symptoms have not been helped enough by other treatments.
 Some patients have developed serious bowel side effects while taking LOTRONEX.